Malticoder/terraform-practice-codes/README.md

    local exec executes command locally on machine on_failure = continue , when = destroy remote exec command invoke scripts or directly run on remote server
-    Connects to the newly created resource via SSH or WinRM to run scripts
+    Connects to the newly created resource via SSH or WinRM to run scripts Terraform workspace enables us to manage multiple set of deployments from the same set of configuration files.